gipar464/CProgramming_A_Modern_Approach_Exercises-Projects/README.md

 Bash - Command interpreter and a type of shell
 Kernel - a computer program that always has complete control over all the hardware in the system
-         such as the CPU, memory, and devices
+         such as the CPU, memory, and devices float vs double - float is 32 bits, double is 64. use float for speed but less memory. use      double for accuracy